NerDS Lab

-We work on neural foundation models, self-supervised learning, neural forecasting, graph representation learning, and multimodal AI systems that integrate behavior, neural activity, and biological structure across scales.
+Our research spans neural foundation models, self-supervised learning, neural forecasting, graph representation learning, and multimodal models that connect neural activity, behavior, and biological structure.

 ![]() |